 Described by The New York Times as "half comedy, half tragedy," Marc's play The Groundling was workshopped and presented at South Coast Repertory's 2012 NewSCRipts Series and at The Lark Play Development Center, NYC.
 Marc directed the 2015 world premiere at Axis Co. in NYC.
 Theatremania called the show "One of the surprise downtown gems of the season."

-NY Times Critic Neil Genzlinger wrote in his "Critic's Pick" review, "You won't stop watching for a second," of the 2009 production of Marc's play Levittown at Theatre at Saint Clements was named a NY Times "Critic's Pick."
+Critic Neil Genzlinger wrote in his New York Times "Critic's Pick" review, "You won't stop watching for a second," of the 2009 Off-Broadway production of Marc's play Levittown at Theatre at Saint Clements.
 The play was first workshopped presented at Rattlestick Playwrights Theatre's Exposure Festival in 2004 (directed by Thomas Kail), premiering in full production at Axis Theatre in 2006 (directed by George Demas).

-Marc is also published in Fiction (Issue 59 and Issue 64), The Global City Review (Issue 24), (Re) An Ideas Journal, and has a short play, Little Mom, in 10-Minute Plays for Kids published by Applause Books.
-He has published scenes and monologues in numerous anthologies with Smith & Kraus, Inc. and Applause Books.
+Marc has published prose in Fiction (Issue 59 and Issue 64), The Global City Review (Issue 24), (Re) An Ideas Journal.
+He has published one-act plays, scenes and monologues in numerous anthologies with Smith & Kraus, Inc. and Applause Books.

 As an actor, Marc has worked with Axis Company, Classic Stage Company, The Culture Project, Gorilla Rep, The Directors Company, Tectonic Theatre Project and many others.
-He played the lead role in David Maquiling's critically acclaimed feature film Too Much Sleep, which was distributed theatrically by Shooting Gallery, Inc. in 2001, by Starz Encore for TV and nominated for an IFP Spirit Award in 2002.
+He played the lead role in David Maquiling's critically acclaimed feature film Too Much Sleep, which was distributed theatrically by Shooting Gallery, Inc. in 2001, by Starz Encore for TV and nominated for an IFP Spirit Award in 2002, and is being re-released on Blu Ray and for streaming by Whole Grain Pictures in 2024.
+The movie is being re-released on Blu-Ray and on all streaming venues by Whole Grain Pictures in 2024.
 He has done national commercials for Verizon, Toyota, Macy's, Heineken, Burger King, Microsoft, NY Lottery, Nike, Pizza Hut and others.
-Marc is a vested member of Actors Equity and SAG-AFTRA.
+Marc is a fully vested member of Actors Equity and SAG-AFTRA.
 He is a company member and resident dramaturge of the Drama Desk-nominated Axis Company.

-Marc wrote the screenplay for Miramax Films' Telling You, starring Peter Facinelli and Jennifer Love Hewitt.
-He directed a short film version of Shakespeare's Sonnet #138 for The Shakespeare Exchange's Sonnet Project and wrote and directed the web series The Thing at www.theplayis.com
+Marc wrote the screenplay for Miramax Films' 1999 feature, Telling You, starring Peter Facinelli and Jennifer Love Hewitt.
+He also directed a short film version of Shakespeare's Sonnet #138 for The Shakespeare Exchange's Sonnet Project and wrote and directed the web series The Thing at www.theplayis.com .

-Marc is an Assistant Professor at the School of Liberal Arts at Mercy College in Dobbs Ferry, NY, and was awarded the institution's Outstanding Research Award for the 2022-2023 academic year, and in 2022 was awarded the Faculty Innovation Award.
-Since 2011 Marc is a Guest Faculty member teaching playwriting , screenwriting and dramatic adaptation in the Creative Writing MFA Program at The City College of New York.
-Since 2006 he taught playwriting, creative writing, modern and postmodern drama, Shakespeare, advanced fiction and world humanities for CCNY's undergraduate English Department.
+Marc is an Assistant Professor at the School of Liberal Arts at Mercy University in Dobbs Ferry, NY, where he has taught courses in Shakespeare, film history, performance, playwriting and communications.
+Since 2011 Marc has also been the Kowald guest faculty member teaching playwriting , screenwriting and dramatic adaptation in the Creative Writing MFA Program at The City College of New York.

-Marc received a B.A. in Speech, Communications and Theatre Arts from Wake Forest University (which he attended on an athletic scholarship, graduating second in all-time wins as a four-year varsity pitcher) and both an M.A. and M.F.A. in Creative Writing from The City College of New York.
+Marc received a B.A. in Speech, Communications and Theatre Arts from Wake Forest University and both an M.A. and M.F.A. in Creative Writing from The City College of New York.

-In 1989 he was drafted by the Toronto Blue Jays in the Major League Baseball Amateur Draft out of high school.
+In 1989 Marc was drafted by the Toronto Blue Jays in the Major League Baseball Amateur Draft out of high school.
+He elected to accept an athletic scholarship to Wake Forest University, where he graduated the second winningest pitcher in program history.
 Marc served as varsity pitching coach at Chaminade High School in Mineola, NY, coaching for 14 years.
-He is currently a coach for Next Level Baseball.
+He is currently a coach for Next Level Baseball, and the NCAA Division II Mercy University Maverick's pitching coach.

 Contact: marcpal25@yahoo.com